-A common question asked by my customers is if graphics processing units (GPUs) really improve remote end-user experience in virtual desktop environments?
+A common question asked by my customers is if graphics processing units (GPUs) really improve remote end-user experience in virtual desktop environments.
 The answer is yes, they do in many use cases and for both on-premises and cloud setups.
 One reason is that the Central Processing Unit (CPU) load on a remoting host can be reduced significantly by offloading graphics calculations used in many modern Windows applications to a GPU.
 Another reason is that GPUs can do video encoding and decoding much more efficient than any CPU.
 Simply said, offloading graphics calculations and video codecs to a GPU improves remote end-user experience.
 This article is an introduction into how GPUs work and why this is beneficial for remoting environments.